Helping Wing Analyze Code

 In most code, a few isinstance calls go a long way to making code faster and easier to edit and navigate.

-Using *.pi files to Assist Analysis
+Using *.pi or *.pyi Files to Assist Analysis

-For both of these cases, it is possible to create a *.pi (Python interface) file that describes the contents of a module.
-This file is simply a Python skeleton with the appropriate structure and call signature to match the functions, attributes, classes, and methods defined in a module.
-Wing IDE will read this file and merge its contents with any information it can obtain through static analysis or by loading an extension module.
+It is also possible to create a *.pi or *.pyi (Python Interface) file that describes the contents of a module.
+This file is simply a Python skeleton with the appropriate structure, call signature, and return values to match the functions, attributes, classes, and methods defined in a module.
+Wing will read this file and merge its contents with any information it can obtain through static analysis or by loading an extension module.
 If the file has a .pyi extension, it can use PEP 484 and PEP 526 type annotations regardless of whether Python 2 or Python 3 is used.
 Newly written interface files should follow PEP 484 and use the .pyi extension; the .pi extension was used in previous versions of Wing and is still recognized.

 For example, if c:\share\pi\pi-files is on the interfaces path and Python 2.7 is being used, Wing will check first in c:\share\pi\pi-files, then in c:\share\pi\pi-files\2.7. then in c:\share\pi\pi-files\2.6, and so forth.